Lupus590/CARPG_-_An_RPG_Engine/notes/equipment.md

 Weapon and armour HP can be restored by blacksmiths

+limit to magic items? (need some form of balance) enchanted items drain from the user, too many can be deadly?

 #equipment qualities:
 * simple, decorative, ceremonial, ornate
 * cheap, average, good quality, master crafted